Directors and Officers Code of Conduct

 3. Communications

-When conducting business or otherwise acting on behalf of the USEC, all Directors and Officers of the USEC will conduct and identify themselves as a USEC Director or Officer, and will at all times act in the best interests of the USEC.
-This includes communications through social media, telephone conversations, email, messenger conversations and all other manner of communication.
-It should be made clear to the person with whom the Director or Officer is communication that the conversation they are having is with a USEC Director or Officer, and any information disclosed during the conversation, can and will be shared with the USEC Board if so requested by the Board.
+When conducting business or otherwise acting on behalf of the USEC, all Directors, Officers, and appointed Committee Members of the USEC will conduct and identify themselves as a USEC representative and will at all times act in the best interests of the USEC.
+This expectation includes communications through social media, telephone conversations, email, messenger conversations, and all other manner of communication.
+All USEC representatives should identify themselves as such, and any information disclosed during the conversation must be shared with the USEC Board if requested.

 4. Professionalism

-All USEC Directors and Officers must refrain from making public comment, including but not limited to posts on social media, that may allude to favoritism or that are not professional or factual in nature.
+All USEC Directors, Officers, and appointed Committee Members must refrain from making public comments, including but not limited to social media posts, that may allude to favoritism or that are not professional or factual in nature.

 5. Confidential Information

-No confidential information held by a USEC Director or Officer may be published or shared at any time in any manner other than as directed by the Board, including but not limited to communications via email or on social media.
-Sharing confidential information by any Director or Officer via telephone conversation or any other means is strictly prohibited.
+No confidential information may be published or shared with anyone but the USEC Directors, Officers, or Committee Members who need to know at any time in any manner other than as directed by the Board, including but not limited to communications via email or on social media.
+Sharing confidential information verbally or in writing is strictly prohibited.
+Confidential information includes data, documents, or knowledge that is not publicly available.

-No Director or Officer of the USEC shall use confidential information acquired by virtue of his/her position for his/her private gain, or to embarrass, humiliate or otherwise harm any other person.
+No Director, Officer, or appointed Committee Member of the USEC shall use any information acquired by their position for their private gain or to embarrass, humiliate, or otherwise harm any other person.

-This duty of maintain confidentiality continues after a Director or Officer has vacated his or her position.
+This duty of maintaining confidentiality continues after a Director, Officer, or appointed Committee Member has vacated their position.

 6. Cooperation